 What you will learn

-The goal of this course is to provide an effective combination of theory and practice of AI.
+The goal of this course is to provide an effective combination of theory and practice in the management of innovation.
 Lectures and case studies will provide a rich forum for in-class discussions.
-You will assemble key insights along three important dimensions:
+You will assemble key insights along three important dimensions.

 World Class Faculty